jackandcarter/Adventures-of-Blink/Assets/Documentation/SetupGuide.md

 1. Install the **ProBuilder** package from the package manager.
 2. Use ProBuilder shapes to block out buildings and streets.
 Save meshes to the `Assets/Models` folder for reuse.
 3. Example models `NeonSign.obj` and `WallPanel.obj` demonstrate simple planes for signage and walls.
+4. See the [World Building Guide](WorldBuildingGuide.md) for detailed terrain and modular construction steps.

 ## Cinemachine Camera
 1. Add a `CinemachineBrain` component to the main camera.